olefjaerestad/store/README.md

 npm run dev
 ```

-> Note: No server or testing via DOM, so it's recommended to run tests while developing.
+> Note: No server/testing in browser (yet), so it's recommended to run tests while developing.

 ## Test
 ```bash